Nayni/fluse/website/docs/introduction.md

 });
 ```

 As the above shows, the test becomes cluttered with just creating the input for the test.
-This is irrelevant for the actual test, it doesn't care how this user got to this state, it only cares that it is.
+The test itself however doesn't really care how this user got into this state, it only cares that it is in the `activated` state.

 With Fluse you define a **fixture** to create such a user **once**: